A green wood rough out

 There are two main techniques I used to forestall checking whilst I’m actively turning larger green wood projects on the lathe: 1.)
 Isolation of suspect areas by application of surface barrier films, 2.)
 Spray wax application to crack prone areas.
 For routine protection against checking on larger turning projects, I typically use spray waxes.
 Spray waxes are easy to use and can be reapplied as necessary.
 If the timber needs more robust protection against checking, I apply a barrier film to the exterior of the project.

-for use on green wood turnings on the lathe.
+form for use on green wood turnings on the lathe

 Spray Waxes: Spray waxes are great to use if you need supplemental or temporary protection when you’re actively working on a project.
 For example, when you begin your initial roughing out, you can spray the end grain areas for additional protection as you continue to refine the exterior profile.
 When you turn past the wax layer, it can be easily reapplied when you stop for a cup of tea, stop to clear the shavings from the inside of your hollow form, or when you stop to examine the surface on other projects like bowls or platters.